 In 2020-21, there are few industries where that change is more visible – or more needed – than in the healthcare sector.
 We’ve spent the year helping healthcare organisations accelerate research using COVID-19 chest X-rays, allocate resources for the COVID-19 response, and define internal strategies for enabling the safe use of AI in practice.

-But Demo Day showed clearly that it’s not just the NHS that can benefit from AI.
-From frontline patient care to lab research, our fellows have helped to tackle issues across the healthcare system – and it’s clear that this is only part of a growing wave of AI experimentation in the sector.
+It’s not just the NHS that can benefit from AI.
+From frontline patient care to lab research, our Faculty fellows helped to tackle issues across the healthcare system – and it’s clear that this is only part of a growing wave of AI experimentation in the sector.

 Let’s take a closer look at the projects covered.

 Birdie: Anticipating drug interactions and side effects with AI

 If you spend time really getting to know the health and life sciences industry, you’ll have heard a story like Birdie’s several times.
 One organisation, working tirelessly to solve an issue that has plagued healthcare providers for years, but with one significant barrier standing in the way: the incredible complexity of patient medical data.

 Birdie offers software that helps social care providers to support elderly patients living at home.
 This, of course, means working with patients that take a wide range of medications.
 For many elderly people, the list of medications grows longer every day.
 And every new medication brings an increased risk of side effects, falls, decreased mobility and adverse interactions with other medications.

 It’s a significant issue: drug side effects and interactions lead to over 600,000 hospital admissions and 5000 deaths of elderly people each year.
 Tackling these issues costs the NHS £400 million every year.

 Birdie had the data needed to anticipate and prevent these problems – staggering amounts of it, in fact.
 Over 7 million free text observations from carers visiting elderly patients in their homes, plus 5 million records of which medications patients were taking and when they were taking them.